Table of Contents

 Stop #6: Camel Butte: A Unique Landmark in Monument Valley’s Panorama

 It is a testament to the incredible power of nature’s artistry.
 Its distinctive shape, with its hump-like formation and elongated neck, immediately captures the imagination.
 I really did not see it.
 But that is what it resembles.
-It is at the intersection of the valley loop road in front of Rain Mesa.
-This is the highest elevation point of the road in the park.
+It is at the intersection of the Valley Loop Road in front of Rain Mesa.
+This is the highest elevation point on the road in the park.

 Remember to bring plenty of water, snacks, sunglasses, and sunscreen during your visit.
 Respect the park’s regulations and the Navajo Nation’s customs and traditions while exploring Monument Valley.